How people might react to children with disability, autism or other additional needs

 Sometimes a standard response is all you need.
 For example, ‘It’s complicated to explain.
-If it’s OK, I’d rather talk about something else’, or ‘There’s a good description of this disability on raisingchildren.net.au’.
+If it’s OK, I’d rather talk about something else’, or ‘There’s a good description of this condition on raisingchildren.net.au’.

 Choose not to respond

-Sometimes it’s OK to smile and walk away, or say you just don’t feel like talking about it.
-For example, ‘I don’t really want to talk to you about this now.
-Do you mind if we leave it for another time?’
+Sometimes it’s OK to smile and walk away.
 It’s also OK to ignore the comment and not respond at all.
 For example, ‘Hasn’t the weather been great/awful lately?’

 Take a moment before responding